IversonIcter/Ng-Stanford--Machine-Learning/readme.md

 # Introduce

 I created this repository for sharing my programming homework of machine learning course(Ng, Stanford).
 You can browse it by this [website](https://www.coursera.org/learn/machine-learning/home/welcome).
 I think this course is very significant and educational for machine learning rookies.
-Considering not skillful  with Matlab, If you find some bugs in my code, don't hesitate to send email to me.
+Considering not skillful  with Matlab, If you find some bugs in my code, do not hesitate to send email to me.
 I will appreciate it very much.

 #  Week 2 Linear Regression with Multiple Variables